bartongroup/RATS/README.md

 2. For testing purposes (bug resolutions, new features), you can install the ongoing developmental version from Github:
 `devtools::install_github("bartongroup/rats", ref="development")`
 Developmental versions are works in progress and will not be archived in snapshots.
+They are also likely to contain new bugs and may at times not work correctly or at all.
 For reproducible/publishable analyses, **always use a release version**, NOT a developmental version.

 ### Differential Transcript Usage